-When registering on our site, as appropriate, you may be asked to enter your name, email address, phone number or other details to help you with your experience.
-When using our browser extension, we collect engaged time at websites you visit, but only when you have the extension (Stacker) turned ON.
+When registering on our site, as appropriate and only when needed, you may be asked to enter your name, email address, or other details to help you with your experience.
+Stackup recommends signing up using “Sign in with Google” which utilizes Google OAuth 2.0.
+Students cannot upload content to the Stackup service.

 When do we collect this information?

-We collect information from you when you register on our site, turn on the browser extension, subscribe to a newsletter, fill out a form or enter information on our site.
+We collect information from you when you register on our site, use the Chrome Extension, subscribe to a newsletter, fill out a form or enter information on our site.

 How do we use your information?